necsi/source-translation-text/0_english_source/guidelines.md

 - Our general guidelines for families and households

+Special guidelines for medical workers during the Covid-19 Pandemic

+-Details extra precautions which should be taken by medical workers during the pandemic

 High-Risk Institution Guidelines

 - High-Risk instititutions include retirement communities, dormitories, nursing homes, rehabilitation facilities, and prisons